KulaniBaloyi/movie-app/README.md

 # This is my first project I dockerized

-Go to ['dockerhub profile']("https://hub.docker.com/repository/docker/kulanibaloyi/movie-app/general") to check out more
+Go to ('dockerhub profile')["https://hub.docker.com/repository/docker/kulanibaloyi/movie-app/general"] to check out more

 to set up: